Big Band R&B: Who did it first? Who did it best?

 Versus, Beyoncé’s “Green Light” from 2006.

-It’s very similar.
-The background, the band concept .. only one is all women vs. all men.
+The similarities are undeniable—the background, the band concept—one featuring all women, the other all men.
 Surprisingly, I actually prefer Amerie’s video.

-1 thing is everything that B’Day is … LOUD vocals, lots of instruments, etc. But to say Beyoncé “stole” Amerie’s sound would mean that Amerie was producing her own music.
+"1 Thing" embodies everything that B’Day is—LOUD vocals, an explosion of instruments, etc. But to say Beyoncé “stole” Amerie’s sound would imply that Amerie was producing her own music.
 She wasn’t.
-Her music was crafted for her by Rich Harrison, who also produced music for Beyoncé in 2003 with her solo debut, Crazy in Love.
-That song is before 1 Thing.
+Her sound was crafted by Rich Harrison, the same producer who worked with Beyoncé on her 2003 solo debut, Crazy in Love—which predates 1 Thing.

-Rich Harrison had his hand in B'Day, and producers are well known for their specific sound.
-So of course Rich Harrison produced "Suga Mama," that’s his sound.
+Rich Harrison had a hand in B’Day, and producers are known for having signature sounds.
+Naturally, when he produced "Suga Mama," it carried his signature style.

-Now, lets talk about who may have truly been influenced.
+Now, let’s talk about who may have actually been influenced.

-Alicia Keys' third album is released in 2007, and is very clearly inspired by the band sound.
-But Alicia Keys is never going to do things the way everyone else is.
-She takes the Amerie sound, the B'Day sound and produced it in her own way.
+Alicia Keys’ third album, released in 2007, is very clearly inspired by the big band sound.
+But Alicia never does things like everyone else.
+She took the Amerie/B’Day energy and reworked it into something uniquely hers.

-Listen to the playlist and let me know who’s sound you enjoyed most! 🪄
+Listen to the playlist and let me know whose sound you vibed with most! 🪄